Church End, Finchley: Regents Park Road and Ballards Lane

 In 1867 Finchley and Hendon station was opened by the Edgware, Highgate and London Railway which became later Finchley (Church End) station and finally, in 1940, Finchley Central station.
 The establishment of a railway and the removal of the tollgates enabled the development of residential streets and a row of shops, Albert Terrace and The Railway Hotel.
-This was demolished in 1962 and replaced with an office block, and on the ground floor a pub called The Minstrel, which became The Central and then a wine bar and restaurant, now (2019) closed.
+This was demolished in 1962 and replaced with an office block.

 The area was still a village until news of a possible tramline between Golders Green and North Finchley encouraged suburban development.
 From the railway station north as far as Long Lane parades of shops were built from 1893 onwards, and were well established when in 1909 the trams were introduced.
-In 1911 King Edward's Hall replaced Clements' nursery and was used as a VAD hospital during World War I.
+In 1911 King Edward's Hall replaced Clements' nursery and was used as a hospital during World War I.

 The Alcazar Cinema (1913) between Princes Avenue and Redbourne Avenue was renamed the Bohemia in 1915 and during the 1920s relocated south to where Gateway House was later built.
 Gateway House was demolished at the end of 2015 and the site has been redeveloped, now containing a new public library and a small supermarket, with five floors of apartments above.

 At the northern end of the shopping area is Finchley Police Station, which closed in 2012 and in 2019 still awaits redevelopment.
 There had been a police station in Finchley from 1873 but the present location dates from 1886 when Wentworth Lodge in Ballards Lane was bought.
 The old police station continued from 1889 until 1965 when it was rebuilt.

 Across the road from the police station is Victoria Park (approx 18 acres).
 Opened in 1902, it was intended to mark Queen Victoria's Diamond Jubilee and was Finchley's first public park.
 It contains a playground, tennis courts, a cafe and a lawn bowls and croquet club with two greens.
 From 1905 Victoria Park was the location of the Finchley Carnival.